ElementsProject/lightning/doc/lightning-reserveinputs.7.md

 The **reserveinputs** RPC command places (or increases) reservations on any inputs specified in *psbt* which are known to lightningd.
-It will fail with an error it any of the inputs are known to be spent.
+It will fail with an error if any of the inputs are known to be spent, and ignore inputs which are unknown.

 Normally the command will fail (with no reservations made) if an input is already reserved.
 If *exclusive* is set to *False*, then existing